MicrosoftDocs/cloud-adoption-framework/docs/govern/policy-compliance/policy-definition.md

 ---
-title: "Define corporate policy for cloud governance"
+title: Define cloud governance corporate policy
-description: Learn how to establish policy to reflect and remediate risks.
+description: Establish policy to address known risks and risk tolerances for your cloud transformation journey in the Cloud Adoption Framework for Azure.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019